SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 There are still a few more gaps to fill to apply it in a portfolio management process.

 Firstly we need to fit the one risky asset scenario assumed to the broad investable universe we are facing in the real world.
-One way, as mentioned at the very beginning of the blog, is to set the portfolio construction in two steps: determine the risky asset mix first and then set the leverage on the risky asset mix.
+One way, as mentioned at the very beginning of the blog, is to set the portfolio construction in two steps: determine the risky asset mix first and then set the holding on the risky asset mix.
+In the sense, the optimal holding derived is used to restrict on the leverage of risky asset for the purpose of drawdown control.

-Another way is to extend the optimal holding to support multi risky asset scenario as Cvitanic & Karatzas (1994) did.
+It is worth mentioning that the one risky asset scenario can be extended to multi risky assets as Cvitanic & Karatzas (1994) did.
 The optimal holding is still of the CPPI type.
-This exnapsion enables us to adjust allocation within asset classes or strategy components rather then take them as a whole.
-Obvisouly, this flexibility comes at a cost of more parameters to estimate.
+This exnapsion enables us to adjust allocation within risky asset as well.

 $$
 \begin{aligned}